pal772/Visit-Bristol/README.md

     - As a user, if i'm visiting Bristol, i would also like to know a great place to eat.
     - As you click on the next page, there are 5 suggestions on where to eat.
-    - The name for the restaurant is displayed, with its image.
+    - The name of the restaurant is displayed, with its image.
     - The restaurant images were taken from [open table](https://www.opentable.co.uk/)
-    - Also each one has a description, of the type of food they serve.
+    - Each one has a description, of the type of food they serve.
-    - And finally there is a main link to each restaurant.
+    - Underneath the description there is a main link to each restaurant.

     <img src="assets/readme-images/restimage.png" alt="Screenshot of one of places to eat" width="50%">